Diarmuid Lynch: Return to the USA

 there'll be rashers for our breakfast and some sausages for tea."

 Lynch threateningly said "there'll hear G Division squeal as far off as Berlin".

 Shortly afterwards he was appointed Secretary of the Friends of Irish Freedom, originally set up to raise funds and lobby in Washington DC to promote the Irish cause for independence.
-Under his tenure, the organisation became nationwide, and on 4 March 1919, as a result of its lobbying, Congress voted 216 to 41 to adopt the following motion: "That it is the earnest hope of the United states of America that the peace conference, now sitting in Paris, in passing upon the rights of various peoples, will favourably consider the claims of Ireland to the right of self-determination."
-While this was not what the recognition of the Irish Republic which Lynch, Devoy and Colohan had sought, it was a call for Ireland to present its case at the Versailles Peace Conference.
+Under his tenure, the organisation spread nationwide.
+On 4 March 1919, as a result of its lobbying, Congress voted 216 to 41 to adopt the following motion: "That it is the earnest hope of the United states of America that the peace conference, now sitting in Paris, in passing upon the rights of various peoples, will favourably consider the claims of Ireland to the right of self-determination".
+While this was not the recognition of the Irish Republic that Lynch, Devoy and Colohan had sought, it was a call for Ireland to present its case at the Versailles Peace Conference.

-In the 1918 general election after Eugene Crean MP stood down, Lynch was returned unopposed while in absentia in America.
+In the 1918 general election after Eugene Crean stood down, Lynch was returned unopposed while in absentia in America.
 He became Teachta Dála (TD) in the First Dáil for Cork South East.

-Tension with De Valera
+Tension with de Valera

 The arrival of Éamon de Valera to America in 1919 was followed by the establishment of a rival organisation to the Friends of Irish Freedom.
 In 1920, Lynch resigned his Dáil seat in sympathy with Devoy and Colohan.
 He wrote a letter of resignation in July 1920, which was read out to the Dáil the following month.
-In it he said that: "Differences have arisen since July 1919, between De Valera and the recognised leaders of the movement here as to the proper conduct of the campaign in America for the recognition of the Irish Republic and these circumstances have governed my actions in resigning."
+In it he said: "Differences have arisen since July 1919, between de Valera and the recognised leaders of the movement here as to the proper conduct of the campaign in America for the recognition of the Irish Republic and these circumstances have governed my actions in resigning."

-De Valera and Lynch would again become embroiled in a bitter battle in 1929, when associates of De Valera tried unsuccessfully to claim the unused funds raised by the Friends of Irish Freedom in 1919 and 1920.
-De Valera sought to claim this money to establish the Irish Press.
+de Valera and Lynch would again become embroiled in a bitter battle in 1929, when associates of the former tried unsuccessfully to claim the unused funds raised by the Friends of Irish Freedom in 1919 and 1920. de Valera sought to claim this money to establish the Irish Press.
 Lynch's eventual victory in the case was attributable to his record-keeping and organisational skills.